niyazil/sensor-controller/README.md

 # sensor-controller
 Android component of the sensor controller

-This is an Android app that can be used with Bluvision BEEKs beacons and a Dropbox accoount for distributed estimation.
+This is an Android app that can be used with Bluvision BEEKs beacons and a Dropbox account for distributed estimation.
 To use this app, it is required to have:
 1) Android device with API level minimum 23 and at least Bluetooth version 4.0
 2) Bluvision BEEKs beacons